 Yerba Mate – more than drink

-I am standing in the kitchen looking out through the window.
 I am doing a ritual that has now become a daily morning routine.
 While the water is warming up on the stove, I pour loose yerba into a gourd, cover the top with my hand, turn the gourd upside down and gently shake it several times.
 The goal is to bring to the surface the “Polvo” (powder).
 Then I pour a little bit of cold water on one side, not too much, just enough to soak the leaves and keep the other side dry.
 As an old man said to me once: “You are not simply pouring water, you are feeding the yerba so that it can breathe”.
 Just before the kettle sings and the water boils, I turn off the stove.
 I take the kettle and delicately tilt it until water starts pouring out and into the gourd.
 It is really important not to use boiling water when preparing Mate.
 Too hot and the leaves will burn.
 Too cold and they will shrivel.
 You want the water to be just hot enough so that it incites the precious leaves to release their elixir.

 According to the Guarani legend, the Goddesses of the Moon and the Cloud came to the Earth one day to visit it but they instead found a Yaguareté (a jaguar) that was going to attack them.
 An old man saved them, and, in compensation, the Goddesses gave the old man a new kind of plant, from which he could prepare a “drink of friendship”.